0xolishell/matic-docs/docs/develop/alchemy.md

 id: alchemy
 title: Create a Smart Contract using Alchemy
 sidebar_label: Using Alchemy
 description:  Guide to deploy smart contracts using Alchemy.
-It's free
 keywords:
   - docs
   - matic